ZiyuanWang24/Robots_Movement_Classification/README.md

 Classes: Move-Forward, Slight-Right-Turn, Sharp-Right-Turn, Slight-Left-Turn\

 <img src="doc/img/Datasets.png" height="322" width="780" align=center></img>
-###### Datasets Example in sensorreadings4.csv

 ##### These datasets were downlaoded from the UCI Machine Learning Repository
 Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

-## Usage
-1.user will uopload their distance or supersound data (.CSV) to the XXX.\\
-2.based on the previous trained machine learning modle, it will analyze the data to generate the turning direction.\\
-3.The result will be print out.\\

 ## Appendix
 ### test